-- a) the purpose of disclosure is a legitimate interest; - b) disclosure must be necessary for that purpose; and - c) the legitimate interests outweigh the interests and rights of the individual. - 27.
+- 27. The lawful basis on which UKAD generally processes this type of personal data is contained in Chapter 2, Article 6(1)(e) of the GDPR and section 8 of the DPA, being that it is necessary for the performance of a task carried out in the public interest (i.e., eliminating doping in sport).
+However, as set out in the Information Commissioner's (ICO) Guidance Note on section 40 of the Act, UKAD's lawful processing of personal data for this purpose does not extend to disclosure to the general public under the Act. - 28.
+Accordingly, UKAD may only lawfully disclose the information you have requested on a different basis.
+The only two bases that may apply are consent (being consent to disclose that information under the Act) or if disclosure would be necessary for the purposes of legitimate interests.
+Athletes applying for a TUE have an expectation that their application and the details associated with it will remain confidential.
+Therefore, UKAD may only lawfully disclose this information to you if it is necessary for the purposes of legitimate interests (which outweigh the corollary interests of the relevant athlete).
+To establish this lawful basis, all three of the following criteria must be met: - a) the purpose of disclosure is a legitimate interest; - b) disclosure must be necessary for that purpose; and - c) the legitimate interests outweigh the interests and rights of the individual. - 29.
 UKAD acknowledges the legitimate public interest in transparency and accountability regarding anti-doping matters.
-However, it is UKAD's view that disclosing the information you have requested would not be necessary to achieve that purpose, particularly given the information UKAD publishes pursuant to the Rules3.
+However, it is UKAD's view that disclosing the information you have requested would not be necessary to achieve that purpose, particularly given the information UKAD publishes pursuant to the Rules.
 UKAD is also of the view that even if such disclosure was necessary, it would not outweigh an individual athlete's right to privacy when applying for a TUE.
-Therefore, UKAD does not have a lawful basis to disclose this information to you and we are withholding the information requested under the exemption in section 40 of the Act. - 28.
+Therefore, UKAD does not have a lawful basis to disclose this information to you and we are withholding the information requested under the exemption in section 40 of the Act. - 30.
 For completeness, UKAD's position is that, to the extent such disclosure may constitute processing of special category data, it also does not consider any of the relevant conditions (per Article 9 UK GDPR) to the prohibition generally on processing such data apply here.
 UKAD has a specific 'anti-doping derogation' for processing special category data in connection with its public purposes (paragraph 27, Schedule 1, Part 2 of DPA).
 In UKAD's view, the derogation does not extend to the type of processing which might be required in responding to your specific request.